Edit your submissions with these tips in mind

 Do this instead: Focus on quality first.
 Many art schools set a range of required pieces so applicants can focus on quality over quantity.
 At CCA, we require 10–15 examples for most undergraduate applicants.
 Art school admissions departments would rather see a portfolio with 11 high-quality pieces that are thoughtful and expressive than one with 15 where the quality of work was uneven.

-One of the most common myths about art school portfolios is that you need a lot of great observational drawings, depictions of real 3-D objects in 2-D mediums.
-It's true that this type of art showcases technical ability, but consider the program you are applying to as you compile your portfolio.
-If you plan to study sculpture, observational drawings may not be as relevant as they might be for a student wanting to study illustration.
+A common myth about art school portfolios is that you need a lot of great observational drawings or that you shouldn’t show a range of forms.
+After interviews with admissions officers from several art and design colleges, Format magazine reported that schools would rather see work that shows you have your own ideas and the ability to realize them.
+In other words, that you can achieve technical ability and creative thought.
+But it’s also important to consider the program you’re applying to as you compile your portfolio.
+If you plan to study sculpture, observational drawings may not be as relevant as they might be for a student who wants to study illustration.

-All of this advice is important, but don't spend too much time worrying about making mistakes in your portfolio.
-It's more important to concentrate on selecting works that represent your conceptual and technical abilities, which will help differentiate you from other art students.
-If you can demonstrate depth of meaning in your work and highlight your artistic aptitude, you will have a powerful, creative collection that serves as an asset for art school applications.
+All of this advice is important, but remember: Mistakes happen and that’s OK!
+Don’t waste too much time worrying about making a perfect portfolio.
+Instead, concentrate on selecting works that represent your conceptual and technical abilities, which will help differentiate you from other art students.
+If you can demonstrate depth of meaning in your work while highlighting your artistic aptitude, you’ll have a powerful, creative collection that serves as an asset for art school applications.